The CSP’s LGBTQIA+ network supports and empowers members with regards to LGBTQIA+ inclusion in the physiotherapy profession.

 Join the LGBTQIA+ network (you will need to be logged in to the site to complete the form)

 Mission and objectives

-This has been achieved in so many exciting ways including; a strong (and colourful) presence at London Pride, representation at LGBT TUC, motions at ARC, and opportunities for individual network members to attend network training days.
+This has been achieved in so many exciting ways including: a strong (and colourful) presence at London Pride; representation at LGBT TUC and Stonewall conferences; motions at ARC; and opportunities for individual network members to attend network training days.

 We’ve seen the visibility and purpose of the network grow and, more importantly, we’ve seen how LGBTQIA+ issues have been listened to and direct action taken.
 Along with the issues championed by our fellow diversity networks, CSP Council has a strong commitment to increasing equality and diversity throughout our profession.

 I am a gay, South Asian, immigrant physio working in the private sector.
 I have been a member of the CSP for 20 years and took on the role of convenor for the network in September 2020.

 In physiotherapy, we are very good at looking after our patients in an open and inclusive way.
 I would like to give some focus to that of the CSP member i.e. YOU as a member of the LGBTQIA+ community within the CSP.

 During my time as convenor, I would like to: